rlhatcher/ronald-hatcher-dot-com/content/docs/builds/black-brant-ii/index.md

   * cover with baking parchment to allow removal
   * clip in place to ensure the fibreglass wraps around the bolt

-The result is difficult to see in the photos, but the bolts and connector nuts are secured to the inside fo the coupler
+The result is difficult to see in the photos, but the bolts and connector nuts are secured to the inside of the coupler

 {{< gallery album="bb2-nose-bay-mount" >}}